José Irízar: Club career

 Born in Bilbao, he began his career in 1903 with his hometown club Athletic Club.
 In the 1904 Copa del Rey Final, Athletic were declared winners after their opponents, Club Español de Madrid, failed to turn up.
-He was then a fundamental piece in the Athletic side that reached the final of the Copa del Rey three times in a row between 1905 and 1907, however, they all ended in losses at the hands of Madrid FC.
+He was then a fundamental piece in the Athletic side that reached the final of the Copa del Rey three consecutive seasons (1905-1907), although each a loss to Madrid FC.
 He then joined X Sporting Club, where he formed a great defensive partnership with Santiago Massana and goalkeeper Pedro Gibert, winning two Catalan championships in 1907 and 1908.
 In 1909, the club was effectively relaunched as the Club Deportivo Español, and he become the team's first-ever captain after the re-foundation.
 He remained loyal to the club until 1911, when his constant good performances drew the attention of FC Barcelona, who signed him in 1911, making his debut on 19 November in a 17-1 win over Català.

 He was a member of the legendary Barcelona team of the early 1910s, that also included the likes of Francisco Bru, Alfredo Massana, Enrique Peris and Carles Comamala, which won back-to-back Copa del Rey titles in 1912 and 1913, helping his side keep a clean-sheet in the 1912 final in a 2-0 win over Sociedad Gimnástica.
 He also helped the Catalan club win two Pyrenees Cups titles in 1912 and 1913 and one Catalan Championships in 1912–13.
 He played for Barcelona until 1914, when he returned to Athletic Club, where he retired in 1918.